-Definition of a Protagonist in Literature, and Examples
+Definition of a Protagonist in Literature, With Examples

 Characters in a story have many roles and purposes, all of them dictated by the writer's intent and style.
-The protagonist (sometimes called the hero or heroine) is the main character in a story, novel, drama, or other literary work.
-The protagonist is the character that the reader or audience empathizes with.
-The protagonist typically makes the key decisions and he or she will experience the consequences of those decisions.
+The protagonist is the main character in a story, novel, drama, or other literary work.
+He or she is usually a character that the reader or audience empathizes with, or at least cheers for, whether it's rooting for that person's success or demise.

-The protagonist should not be confused with the other lead character in a story, the antagonist, who opposes the protagonist.
-In the most archetypical narratives, this boils down to bad guy versus good guy.
-A prime example is good guy Luke Skywalker who goes head to head with bad guy Darth Vader in the first Star Wars movie.
+The protagonist should not be confused with another important lead character in a story, the antagonist, who opposes the protagonist.
+In the most archetypical of narratives, this dynamic boils down to bad guy versus good guy.

 A prime example in modern-day cinema is good-guy Luke Skywalker going head to head with bad guy Darth Vader in the "Star Wars" movies.